In the Dark: Secrets, Tests, and the Quest for Clarity

 Pam’s jaw tightened, a muscle jumping beneath pale skin.
 “Darla Montgomery, you absolute martyr.”
 She shoved away from the counter.
 “I’m not suggesting you use him.”
 She pointed a finger.
 “I’m suggesting you stop letting Rhys manage you.”

 She yanked open the top cabinet, retrieving a bottle of whisky.
 “Callum’s not a pawn.
 He’s a bloke who sees you.”
 She poured a finger of whiskey into each mug.
 “You think you’re protecting him?
 I get the impression Callum can protect himself without anyone’s help.
-You’re protecting Rhys from having to admit he’s terrified of losing control.”
+Don’t protect Rhys from having to admit he’s terrified of losing control.”
 She slid Dar’s mug across the table.
 “Drink.
 Then tell me I’m wrong.”

+“What ‘s happened is that Callum already is a pawn.
+Rhys made him one the second he decided to withhold information from me.”
+She leaned back against the counter.
 “I won’t compound that by playing into it.
 Not deliberately, anyway.”
-A small, bitter smile.”
-I just want to do the job they asked me to do.
+A small, bitter smile.
+“I just want to do the job they asked me to do.
 Without the territorial pissing contests.”

-Pam’s eyes narrowed to emerald slits, fingers circling around her mug.
+Pam’s jaw shifted, fingers circling around her mug.
 “Territorial pissing contests?
 Dar, that’s exactly what you’ve got.
 Rhys withholds, Callum compensates, and you?
 You sit here analyzing it like a fucking crime scene.”
 She motioned with her hand toward the hallway.
 “Go shower.
-Then decide if you’re the analyst or the woman who ran this morning because a man called her.”

-She drained her mug in one swallow.
+Then decide if you’re the analyst or the woman who ran this morning because an attractive man called her.”
+She set her mug down with a small, deliberate click.
 “Because right now, you’re both, and it’s crazy-making.”

-Pam rose and collected her bag.
+Pam rose and collected her purse.
 “I have to get back before the lunch rush, shall I come back after I close the shop?”

-Dar’s focus followed Pam as she gathered her bag, the weight of her words anchored her.
+Dar’s focus followed Pam as she gathered her bag; the weight of her words anchored her.
 She didn’t argue.
 Just watched the motion, the familiar efficiency of her best friend preparing to leave.
 “Yeah.”
 Her voice was soft, with none of the previous stress.
 “Come back after close.
 I’ll… I’ll have food.
 Or something.”
 She pushed away from the counter.
 “And Pam?
 Thanks for the whisky.
 And for not sugar-coating it.”
 A small, tired smile touched her lips.
 “Even when I wish you would.”

 “Save the sugar for the scones, love.”
 Pam glanced back, red hair catching the light.
 “You need a proper meal, not ‘or something.'”
 She tapped her phone.
 “I’ll bring curry.
 Extra hot.
 And maybe something for that fortress of yours.”
 She winked, “Don’t overthink the whisky.”
 She disappeared down the hallway, with the scent of vanilla and sharp words lingering behind.

 She opened the packet from Veyr—Fracture Point.
+This she understood.
+This was just accounting.

 She traced the biological strand next.